-God told Abraham (i) to get out of his home land, without telling him where to go; (ii) He would make him a great nation, without telling him where this nation would be (at his death, Abraham’s only land was his burial ground); (iii) all people would be blessed through him, without telling him how he could have a child at his old age; and (iv) to sacrifice his child, without telling him why.
-Gen12&22.
+God told Abraham (1) he should leave his home land, without telling him where to go; (2) He would make him a great nation, without telling him where this nation would be; (3) all people would be blessed through him, without telling him how he could have a child at his old age; and (4) to sacrifice his child, without telling him why (Genesis 12, 22).

-Each time, Abraham believed God.
-Gen15:6.
-He trusted and anchored in God’s words, not his abilities, possessions, relatives, friends, or looks.
+Each time, Abraham believed God (Genesis 15:6).
+He trusted and anchored himself in God’s words, not his own abilities, possessions, relatives, friends, or looks.

 But Abraham did struggle in his faith.
-For example, he asked God how he could be sure of His words.
-Gen15:8.
+For example, he asked God how he could be sure of His words (Genesis 15:8).
 God told Abraham to get a few animals.
-At once Abraham knew God intending to sign a contract with him.
-Gen 15:9-10.
-In their culture, to seal a deal, parties got an animal, cut it into pieces, grouped them into two columns, and walked between the columns, showing symbolically the party breaking the deal to be cut into pieces.
-Jeremiah 34:18-20.
+At once Abraham knew God intended to sign a contract with him (Genesis 15:9-10).
+In their culture, to seal a deal, both parties each got an animal, cut it into pieces, and grouped them into two columns; and then both walked between the columns, showing symbolically the party breaking the deal to be cut into pieces (Jeremiah 34:18-20).

-Because of His own promise, God took the curse.
-For our sins, Christ was ripped into pieces, and was cut off from God the Father.
-Mark 15:33 and Isaiah 53:8.
+Keeping His promise, God took the curse for our sins; Christ was ripped into pieces and was cut off from God the Father (Mark 15:33, Isaiah 53:8).

-We worry, disobey, and don’t believe God.
+We worry, disobey, and doubt God.
 We think if we trust all the way, we will miss out.

 May we believe Him and anchor in His words.
-May God be our shield and our reward.
-Gen15:1.
+May God be our shield and our reward (Genesis 15:1).